redhat-developer/service-binding-operator/README.md

 Notice, that during the import no DB config was mentioned or requestd.

 When the application is running navigate to its route to verify that it is up.
 Notice that in the header it says `(DB: N/A)`.
-That meens that the application is not connected to a DB and so it should not work properly.
+That means that the application is not connected to a DB and so it should not work properly.
 Try the application's UI to add a fruit - it causes an error proving that the DB is not connected.

 #### Create a DB instance for the application